jfecher/ante-website/content/docs/faq.md

     languages so that developers have more time to spend on optimizations and bug fixes.

 - Inheriting Rust's model, Ante is one of the few languages with **stronger thread safety**.
-- **Abilities** in Ante solve the function coloring problem by enabling higher-order functions like `map` to work with async, exceptions, generators, etc. with no code duplication.
+- **Effects** in Ante solve the function coloring problem by enabling higher-order functions like `map` to work with async, exceptions, generators, etc. with no code duplication.
-  - Abilities being a single language concept combining traits/interfaces and effects mean there are fewer questions on how something should be modeled.
+  - Effects are part of a function's type, documenting the side-effects that function may perform.
+  - Effects perform a similar role to monads but are much easier to use in practice, requiring no special combinators to use multiple of them, nor do they require wrapping values in wrapper types or learning what `>>=`/bind is.
-- **Capabilities** increase the security of applications.
-If a pure library function is updated to secretly record user data, it must accept a `Network` or `IO` object as an argument, often creating a new error at its call site.
+  - Effects increase the security of applications.
+If a pure library function is updated to secretly record user data, it must declare a `Net` or `IO` effect, making this change more difficult to hide.
 - **A focus on clean code**: Ante is designed with a strong focus on code being enjoyable to write and easy to read.
 Ante code is often free of excess punctuation and clutter.
 More terse code makes it easier to find bugs by reducing the number of places they can hide.
-Implicits in Ante strike a balance between abilities being always passed implicitly like traits/implicits are in other languages, and being able to be passed explicitly when desired.
+Implicits in Ante strike a balance between traits being always passed implicitly like traits/implicits are in other languages, and being able to be passed explicitly when desired.
 - **Flexibility**: Ante acknowledges there are practical tradeoffs between different paradigms.
 For example, being a low-level language, mutation is a given, but at the same time Ante provides alternatives for most scenarios so that while unsafe tools